Things New and Old

 - Love never fails!
 This abiding love is then contrasted with the spiritual gifts that the Corinthian believers are obsessed with.
 These spiritual gifts are all temporary - they will fail, they will be abolished.
 When?

 b.
-Apostle Paul states categorically that these gifts (prophecy, tongues, and knowledge) will fail, cease. etc.
+Apostle Paul states categorically that these gifts (prophecy, tongues, and knowledge) will fail, and cease, etc.

 - Note that these gifts belong to a common category.
 That is why they are mentioned together.
 These are special revelatory gifts that have to do with the revelation of God's word.